pytorch/examples/distributed/rpc/ddp_rpc/README.md

 Distributed DataParallel + Distributed RPC Framework Example

 The example shows how to combine Distributed DataParallel with the Distributed RPC Framework.
-There are two trainer nodes, 1 master node and 1 parameter in the example.
+There are two trainer nodes, 1 master node and 1 parameter server in the example.

 The master node creates an embedding table on the parameter server and drives the training loop on the trainers.
 The model consists of a dense part